-But for those dog owners who want to decrease seizure activity and give their furry friend a better Quality of Life without the unsettling side effects and organ damage from a lifetime of use of prescription medications, CBD is proven to be an effective treatment alternative to traditional anti-epileptic medications like Keppra for dogs.
+But for those dog owners who want to decrease seizure activity and give their furry friend a better Quality of Life without the unsettling side effects and organ damage from a lifetime of use of prescription medications, hemp oil is proven to be an effective treatment alternative to traditional anti-epileptic medications like Keppra for dogs.

 Curtis has been passionate about the health and welfare of animals since his first dog rescue.

 After studying Sports Medicine & Biology at the University of Oregon, Curtis went on to excel in a career of Clinical Nutrition, later owning a health care supplement company serving private-practice physicians.